Collaboration and teamwork

 Learning outcomes:

-• Effective techniques to practice collaboration with teammates, including sharing useful information.
+• Practice collaboration with teammates, including sharing useful information.

 • Learn to ask useful questions and help one another.